microsoft/DataConnectors/samples/TripPin/2-Rest/README.md

     source
 ```

-If you have not set your Privacy Levels setting to "Always ignore Privacy level settings” (aka "Fast Combine”) you will see a privacy prompt.
+If you have not set your Privacy Levels setting to "Always ignore Privacy level settings" (aka "Fast Combine") you will see a privacy prompt.

 ![Firewall](../../../blobs/trippin2Firewall.png)